tinegachris/tinegachris/README.md

 ### Objective 🥅

-- Delve into electronic design and research work.
+- To delve into electronic design and research work.

 ### Interests ✨